jeffreycwitt/pl339/docs/03-from-orality-to-literacy.md

 Do we see something of this concern with the proliferation of fake-news online?
 Is this perhaps more troublesome with electronic text?
 Why or why not?

 {:.answer}
-Such texts are harder to burn because they re-produces themselves more easily, and they are perhaps even more context-less, reducing themselves to fragmented assertions that are easily detached from argument, evidence, or context.
+Such texts are harder to burn because they re-produce themselves more easily, and they are perhaps even more context-less, reducing themselves to fragmented assertions that are easily detached from argument, evidence, or context.

 But we're getting ahead of ourselves here.